 Seattle Pacific University Faculty Scholar of the Year Endowment

 The donors recognize the importance of faculty scholarship and the time and dedication of faculty members who contribute to the scholarship of teaching, application and discovery.
 This endowment will benefit outstanding faculty scholars at Seattle Pacific by providing funding for an annual Scholar of the Year award.

 Wouldn’t it be wonderful if you could create a permanent fund in your name or in the name of someone you love and admire?
 One that strengthened the vision and carried out the goals of a premier Christian university?
 One that supported top quality faculty and programs, and at the same time fulfilled student dreams to attain a premier Christian higher education?
 The good news is—you can!

 Funding Your Endowment

-With a minimum gift of $20,000, you may establish your own individual named endowment at SPU.
-Your contribution may be funded with cash, securities, or real estate, and may be pledged over a five-year period if desired.
+With a minimum gift of $30,000, you may establish your own individual named endowment at SPU.
+Your contribution may be funded with cash, securities, or real estate, and may be pledged over a five-year period if desired with an initial contribution of at least $5,000.
 Endowments may also be created through a will or other type of deferred gift, such as those mentioned in the gift planning pages of our website.
 As the funding for deferred endowments may not come to the University for many years, the minimum contribution for this type of endowment is $50,000.
 Once an endowment is established, you or your family members or friends may add to it at any time.

 Naming Your Endowment